jomit/real-time-prediction/README.md

     - Update the `eventHubConnectionString` and `eventHubName` values in the .env file

-    - (Optional) If integrating with local SQL DB than
+    - (Optional) If integrating with local SQL DB
         - Update the sql related values in the .env file
         - Update code in `app.js` and `sqlserverdb.js`

-- Dashboard

 #### Retraining Pipeline